 Tragic loss of Bulk Jupiter.

 Delivery of ten ships in total: three Fleximax III (Macaw Arrow, Tanchou Arrow and Sisken Arrow), one Flex II ECO (Lawin Arrow), three OSY56 (Matsu Arrow, Buna Arrow and Biwa Arrow), two NACKS60 (Acer Arrow and Betula Arrow) and one conventional bulk carrier (Bulk Aquila).

 The Jebsen family restructures ownership of its business interests and Kristian Jebsen takes control of the family shares in Gearbulk.

-Delivery of first of 12 2nd Generation OHGC, Kiwi Arrow from Mitsui Shipbuilding & Engineering Co.
-Ltd, Osaka.
+Delivery of first of eight Fleximax II, Kiwi Arrow, from Oshima Shipbuilding Co.
+Ltd.

 The first of nine floating cement processing terminals comes into operation.
 By 1982 they were handling 8.5 million tonnes per year, mainly in the Middle East.